 - The process is relatively informal.

 - CIPAA 2012 only confined to payment disputes in relation to construction contracts.

-The adjudication mechanism provided under the CIPAA procedure allows a faster process than the court proceedings.
-The Act has a fixed period of 90 days to adjudicate a dispute.
+The adjudication mechanism provided under the CIPAA procedure allows a faster process than court or arbitration.
+The Act has a fixed period of 106 working days (from Payment Claim) to complete the adjudication of a dispute.

-The disputes that are considered under the adjudication procedures must be related to non-payment issues for work done or services rendered.
-The Act does not apply to a construction contract entered into by an individual where a building is less than 4 stories high.
-Also, the act is inapplicable in case the building is intended for the residence/occupation of a person.
+The disputes that are considered under the adjudication procedures must be related to payment issues for work done or services rendered.
+The Act does not apply to a construction contract entered into by an individual where a building is less than 4 stories high, and intended for own use, whether as residence or occupation.

-It is always advisable to consult a reputed lawyer when dealing with legal matters as all cases may not be eligible for statutory adjudication.
+It is always advisable to consult a reputed lawyer who is experienced in Construction Law when dealing with legal matters related to CIPAA as not all cases may be eligible for statutory adjudication.
+Furthermore, one must be prepared not only for the adjudication process but also for the follow-up actions in Court or arbitration after adjudication.
 Please seek legal help before taking any action.